vergoh/micropython-spotify-status-display/Case.md

 ## Printing

-Print [case.stl](stl/case.stl) using PLA or similar plastic.
+Print [case.stl](stl/case.stl) and [lid.stl](stl/lid.stl) using PLA or similar plastic.
 Use 0.1 - 0.2 mm layer height depending on wanted finish.
-The model doesn't need support when printed with the model front facing the bed as shown in the preview.
+The case model doesn't need support when printed with the model front facing the bed as shown in the preview.
+The lid however should be rotated and printed flat.

 ## OLED I2C setup